 Underrepresented Populations Committee

 The Underrepresented Populations Committee promotes and monitors the clinical trial participation of groups traditionally underrepresented in clinical research and recommends strategies through which the ACTG Executive Committee can enhance the participation of these populations and minority investigators in HIV/AIDS research.
-The definition of underrepresented populations includes—but is not limited to—racial and ethnic minorities, women, transgender people (and other sexual and gender minorities), people who use drugs, people who face barriers to adherence, and people with disabilities.
-Membership in the committee is updated regularly and comprises elected members and representatives from other committees and stakeholders within the ACTG.
-The committee also oversees the selection of candidates for the ACTG Minority HIV Investigator Mentoring Program (MHIMP) and the James Hakim International HIV Investigator Mentoring Program (IHIMP).
+The definition of underrepresented populations includes, but is not limited to, racial and ethnic groups, women, transgender people (and other people with diverse sexual and gender identities), people who use drugs, people who face barriers to adherence, and people with disabilities.
+Committee members serve two-year terms after being nominated by their Clinical Research Site (CRS).
+The committee oversees the selection of candidates for the ACTG Minority HIV Investigator Mentoring Program and the James Hakim International HIV Investigator Mentoring Program (see below for more details).

 Women’s Health Inter-Network Scientific Committee

-- Assess optimal therapy of HIV/AIDS, TB, hepatitis, and ‘cure’ strategies in women living with HIV over the course of their lifetime
+- Assess optimal therapy of HIV/AIDS, TB, hepatitis, and HIV cure strategies in women living with HIV over the lifetime

 - Identify critical drug-drug interactions between hormonal therapies and antiviral drugs, TB drugs, hepatitis treatment, and cure interventions in women living with HIV